bengarrett/retrotxtgo/README.md

 ### Why Go?

-- native [Unicode](https://golang.org/pkg/unicode/) and UTF8/16/32 support
+- native [Unicode](https://golang.org/pkg/unicode/) and UTF-8/16 support
 - [native legacy text encodings support](golang.org/x/text/encoding/charmap)
 - creates a standalone binary with no dependencies
 - [wide OS and CPU support](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63)
-- simple and fast compiling
+- simple, compact standard library and fast compiling
-- I know it 😉
+- it is a language I know 😉

 ---

-### From here onwards the following text are developer notes
+### From here onwards the following text are developer notes that will eventually be removed

 ### Shrink the binary